wangxf2000/masterclass/ranger-atlas/README.md

   - Run `ambari-admin-password-reset` to reset the Ambari admin password to BadPass#1

-- Connect via SSH to sandbox as root and run setup_sandbox.sh:
+- Connect via SSH to sandbox as root and run setup_sandbox.sh (requires access to internet):
 ```
 curl -sSL https://raw.githubusercontent.com/abajwa-hw/masterclass/master/ranger-atlas/setup_sandbox.sh | sudo -E sh
 ```

 - This will run for about 10min.
 Once complete, proceed to part 2 below and complete the manual steps